Can I Be Friends With My Therapist? Knowing Professional Boundaries For Your Therapeutic Relationship With Your Therapist

 What about former therapists?

 In addition, transitioning from a therapeutic relationship to a personal one could make it hard to distinguish between the therapist's past guidance and their personal opinions.
 As a result, you might have trouble reconciling the therapist's objective advice with the more subjective perspectives that come with a personal friendship.
-This confusion might cause you to lose confidence in certain insights you gained during past therapy sessions.
+This confusion of being friends might cause you to lose confidence in certain insights you gained during past therapy sessions.

-Boundary concerns in the virtual therapy environment
+Boundary concerns for mental health in the virtual therapy environment

 As the landscape of therapy shifts towards online platforms, clients and mental health professionals may need to be aware of potential boundary concerns that could arise in a virtual therapy relationship.